Cinderblook/cinderblook.github.io/content/blog/Packer-Proxmox-UbuntuServ.md

 iso_file = "local:iso/ubuntu-22.04-live-server-amd64.iso" #Iso file location on your proxmox
 ```

 Second file to update to your preference is our user-data.example file.
-You only need to update the name field beneath user-data, users, and potentially your timezone.
+You only need to update the fields beneath user-data, users + passwd, and potentially your timezone.

+***The passwd fields in cloud-init files must be in a sha-512 hash.
+Generate a hash using `echo passwd | mkpasswd -m sha-512 -s `***

 An Example user-data file